Anex007/Cyberries/README.md

 A lightweight Botnet made in C. Safe to use on Client side, because of the lack of Remote Access to the machine.
 Only works in Linux.

+## NOTE: Will not be looking into fixing or even changing parts of the code until February

 ### Compilation
 #### Bots
 	cd bots/src